Irys-xyz/Irys-docs/pages/developer-docs/tags.md

 # Metadata Tagging

 Bundlr supports attaching metadata tags to each transaction.
-This leads to specific categorization of data, making it easier to search and retrieve relevant information.
+Tags can be used to categorize transactions, making it easier to search for and retrieve relevant information.
+Tags also play a role in Proof Of Provenance

 Tags are available for querying via [GraphQL](/developer-docs/querying-data).